ChangePool/CardanoSPOGuide/.github/Contributing.md

 # Contributing

-CoinCashew.io looks forward to hearin and learning from you.
+CoinCashew.io looks forward to hearing and learning from you.
 Your contributions of content benefit others who may read and use the *How to Set Up a Cardano Stake Pool* guide.

 To submit small contributions, please create an [Issue](https://github.com/ChangePool/CardanoSPOGuide/issues) or [Pull Request](https://github.com/ChangePool/CardanoSPOGuide/pulls).